Seravo/js-winning-style/README.md

 Use opening brace in same line: Google, npm, Node, Idiomatic,  jQuery, Crockford

         function thisIsBlock(){
-These also imply that braces should always be used end never omitted.
+These also imply that braces should always be used and never omitted.

 The npm style guide states that only use braces if a block needs to wrap to the next line, otherwise don’t.